-After a period of low prices, metals rose to record levels and then turned sharply downward and have now risen well above their lows but not to the record highs of 2008.
-This appears to be related to demand from large developing nations that are stockpiling metals, securing long term contracts for concentrates and buying up properties and companies with undeveloped deposits.
+Many commodity prices have risen in the current economic climate and base and precious metal prices are no exception.
+For base metals, this appears to be related to demand from large developing nations that are stockpiling metals, securing long term contracts for concentrates and buying up properties and companies with undeveloped deposits.
 There is uncertainty as to how long this trend will continue, whether competition for resources will decrease or intensify and how any change might affect metal prices.
-There is uncertainty in currency exchange rates due to economic conditions around the world and how these might affect both costs and profits.
+With regard to gold and silver, there is also uncertainty about inflation, deflation and currency exchange rates due to economic conditions around the world and how these might affect both costs, profits and personal savings.
 These factors require frequent review of plans and budgets against a backdrop of fewer good new exploration and development projects combined with the long term shortage of skilled exploration personnel.

-Merger and acquisition activity in large organizations has slowed, at least in part because there are fewer large companies left and fewer that are vulnerable to takeover.
+Merger and acquisition activity in large organizations appear to have slowed, at least in part because there are fewer large companies left and fewer that are vulnerable to takeover.
 This activity is expected to move down to intermediate and smaller companies with attractive assets.
 This creates difficulties in valuations for assets in relation to often depressed stock market prices.

-In the past year, larger companies divested of non-core assets to reduce their debt burden and juniors, that were well financed and seeking to acquire advanced properties, acquired many of these rather than conduct grassroots exploration.
+In recent times, larger companies divested of non-core assets to reduce their debt burden and juniors, that were well financed and seeking to acquire advanced properties, acquired many of these rather than conduct grassroots exploration.
 As a result, there have been fewer such properties available at times when there has been an appetite to finance such properties.
 The result is a dearth of grassroots exploration and a severe lack of new projects entering the exploration pipeline.
-At the time of writing, financing appear to have been much reduced from the previous quarter.

 The uncertain times have lead to a need by some cash strapped governments to seek or threaten higher tax and royalty policies while others consider lowering them to attract investment.
 Globalization of trade and markets has been more important to mining than many other industries and because of current conditions these concepts are under question by many vested interest groups.
 At the same time, environmental groups have successfully lobbied for more wilderness areas and parks where exploration and mining activities are not allowed.
+In Canada, they are also lobbying for legislation that would authorize the federal government to investigate alleged bad behavior by mining companies in other countries.
 Native groups are actively pursuing land claims and there is a rise of militant national and religious groups in many parts of the world.
 Pressure from such groups can lead to increased regulation and this must be monitored closely to recognize a point where it becomes excessive.
 Even though metal mining does not have the large output of so called greenhouse gasses as some other industries and despite the unresolved science of and increasing doubt in the claims for global warming, many governments are pursuing regulations and taxes that could raise costs.
 As more and more stakeholders become interested in mining ventures there is an increasing need to maintain cooperation with valid concerned groups, the most important of which is the local community where the project is located.